Russian occupation of Tabriz

+Russian intervention and occupation (1908–1918)

-During the Persian Constitutional Revolution, rebellion broke out in Tabriz on 23 June 1908.
+During the Persian Constitutional Revolution, officials of the Russian Empire viewed the upheaval in Iran as a threat to their commercial and strategic interests in the Caucasus frontier.
+Russian policymakers aimed to secure their northern sphere of influence, protect trade concessions, and suppress revolutionary movements spreading south from the Caucasus.
+Rebellion broke out in Tabriz on 23 June 1908.
 In early February 1909 government forces under Prince ʿAyn-al-dawla surrounded the city.
-On 20 April, in response to the siege situation, Britain and Russia agreed that a Russian force should be sent to occupy the city in order "to facilitate the entrance into the town of the necessary provisions, to protect the consulates and foreign subjects, and to help those who so desired to leave the town."
+On 20 April, in response to the siege situation, Britain, France and Russia agreed that a Russian force should be sent to occupy the city in order "to facilitate the entrance into the town of the necessary provisions, to protect the consulates and foreign subjects, and to help those who so desired to leave the town."
+The decision to send Russian troops also reflected concerns among tsarist officials about maintaining "order" in northern Iran and protecting economic privileges dating back to the Treaty of Turkmenchay (1828).
+Russian press coverage at the time, notably in Novoye Vremya, framed the occupation as essential to safeguarding those treaty rights.

 The Russian force under General Snarski occupied Tabriz on 30 April 1909.
 Negotiations for its withdrawal soon began but dragged on into 1911.
-On 29 November 1911, the Russian government presented the Persian government with an ultimatum.
-There were several demands, but most important was to fire the newly employed American lawyer Morgan Shuster.
+Russian diplomatic communications from this period show that local consuls, including Alexander Yakovlevich Miller in Tabriz, played a decisive role in maintaining the occupation and shaping policy on the ground, often acting with considerable autonomy from the Foreign Ministry in Saint Petersburg.
+On 29 November 1911, the Russian government presented the Iranian government with an ultimatum.
+Archival telegrams indicate that Russian consuls in Tabriz and Rasht repeatedly reported local unrest to justify the advance of Russian forces, while the Foreign Ministry focused its demands on the dismissal of the American lawyer Morgan Shuster and the curtailing of Iranian financial independence.
 Shuster had been hired by the Majlis (parliament) to organise the country's financial affairs.
 Upon the Persian parliament's refusal to fire Shuster, the shah dissolved the parliament and agreed to the Russian ultimatum.
 The ultimatum nevertheless created unrest in Tabriz.
+Russian officials in Tehran and Tabriz viewed the city’s revolutionary activity as part of a wider Caucasus-linked socialist and anti-imperialist network.
 On 21 December, fedayeen attacked the Russian troops, inflicting severe casualties.
-In response, a brigade of the Russian Imperial Army was dispatched to Tabriz under General Voropanov.
+In response, a brigade of the Imperial Russian Army was dispatched to Tabriz under General Voropanov.
 Its aim was to occupy three major cities: Tabriz, Anzali and Rasht.
 The most fierce battle of the Russian invasion occurred in Tabriz, where the constitutionalists resisted.
 After about three days, the defense of the city's residents broke.
 The Russians shelled Tabriz with artillery and entered the city on 31 December.